Welcome to www.n-georgia.com Fun Recreation and Fishing at Richard B. Russell Lake - This 26,650-acre U.S. Army Corps of Engineers

 Largemouth Bass, Spotted Bass, Striped Bass and Crappie

 Largemouth Bass - Expect fishing to be consistent with last years catch.
-Similar numbers and sizes were seen in the 2008 electrofishing survey.
 Increased numbers of spotted bass may make it more difficult to find and target largemouth bass in some areas.
 Concentrate in areas such as Beaverdam Creek, Coldwater Creek and Pickens Creek.

 Technique - Popular year-round baits include spinnerbaits, crankbaits, jerkbaits, topwater baits, jig-head worms, jigs and other plastic baits.
 These baits can be fished around standing timber, main-lake points, offshore humps, riprap and rocky areas and around lay-down trees.